Going Towards The Light

 2. Be Prepared to Welcome Death by Embracing the LIGHT of Christ.
 As I’ve mentioned earlier, at times, we make fun of death rather than seriously reflect about its reality and its impact on our faith.
 How do you want to die?
 Some say, “I’d like to die while sleeping” or “Shot dead while eating popsicle” or “Death by falling from the 12th flr. of the building.” [death by going to Mass] In other words, we want to die suddenly or even unconsciously to not feel the pain of death.

-But as Christians, death must be something that we should prepare ourselves to.
+But as Christians, death must be something that we should prepare ourselves for.
 Am I ready to face my death?
 We know for sure that we will die anytime … in God’s time.
 But we have to be wise enough to be prepared for it and so embrace it with joyful hearts.
 We must do everything in our power to respect and protect life and avoid “killing” ourselves through suicide and neglect of one’s physical as well as spiritual health.

-As we started with testimonies of people who had near death experiences, allow me to end this reflection with another testimony.
+To end, as we started with testimonies of people who had near death experiences, allow me to end this reflection with another testimony.
 This time from the perspective of the doctor witnessing the incident:

 Dr. A. L. Jenkins was an emergency-room doctor for 48 years in Knoxville, Tennessee.
 In this capacity, Dr. Jenkins saw the best and the worst side of the field of medicine.
 But his most vivid memories are of those moments that are medically unexplainable.
 Dr. Jenkins recalls one man who was dead on arrival in the emergency room.
 It was Dr. Jenkins’ policy to attempt resuscitation anyway.
 After fifteen minutes of CPR, the previously dead man began to show signs of life.
 The man sat up, looked around him, then said to Dr. Jenkins, “Oh, I wish I was still out there!
 It was beautiful!”
 The man would never explain what he meant, but would only repeat that the place he had been was “so beautiful, so beautiful.”
 (Kristi L. Nelson, “From near-death to dynamite,” The Knoxville News-Sentinel, date unknown).

 Let us not wait for such moment to arrive.
 We begin our beautiful experience of life today.
 The raising of Lazarus is the final and greatest sign of Jesus, a symbolic narrative of His victory over death at the cost of His life and a sign prefiguring His resurrection.
 It is a story of hope.
 A hope for each one that one day, Christ will come to us in His glorified state to beckon us to come to Him and embrace His LIGHT.
+Let us heed Jesus' invitation this Sunday to go towards the LIGHT!